isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-live/index.md

 flea pupae will only come
 out of their cocoons when they sense high amounts of carbon dioxide, vibrations, or body heat - these alert them that their potential host (cats or dogs) is near.
 ## 4. Where Fleas Live in Yard?
 *Fleas originate from wildlife and hide in the protected and shady outdoors spaces - particularly under leaf and grass piles - leaving flea eggs and flea larvae.
-Adult fleas will jump onto humans and pets to get into the indoor spaces.�*
+Adult fleas will jump onto humans and pets to get into the indoor spaces.*
 Do fleas live in the grass?
 The bugs will hide and live in tall grass or some wood piles in your yard.
 So, ensure you